microsoft/aici/README.md

 AICI is a prototype, designed and built at [Microsoft Research](https://www.microsoft.com/en-us/research/).

+We are [looking for an intern](https://jobs.careers.microsoft.com/us/en/job/1659267).
+You have to be in a PhD program.

 AICI is:

 - [Secure](#security): Controllers are sandboxed and cannot access the filesystem, network, or any other resources